cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api.md

 If the API returns a top-level JSON array, use `$.data` in the **Records Root JSONPath**.

-For example, here is a sample JSON return object:
+For example, here is a sample JSON response:
 ```json
 [
   {